Prince-Philip-Kadavil/Python-File-Organizer/README.md

 ## The Python Script

-The script we are discussing is written in Python and uses the `os`, `posixpath`, `tarfile`, `datetime` and `boto3` libraries.
+The script we are discussing is written in Python and uses the `os`, `posixpath`, `shutil`, and `hashlib` libraries.
 This is a Python script that organizes files based on their extension and copies them to a new directory.
 Here's how it works:

 1. The script first walks through the source directory and collects file paths based on their extension.
 2. It then creates a new folder with the extension name in the destination directory.